A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Riemannian Eikonal Solver

 where $u_{\bm{\theta}}$ is the output of neural network parameterized by $\bm{\theta}$.
 This equation ensures the symmetry of the network output with respect to permuted source-to-goal pairs.

-\textbf{Non-negativity and non-singularity.} The geodesic distance between distinct points is strictly positive while it is zero for coincident points.
-It can be simply achieved by adding a non-negative activate function $\sigma$.
+\textbf{Non-negativity and non-singularity.} The geodesic distance is strictly positive between any two distinct points, and zero when the points coincide.
+It can be simply achieved by adding a non-negative activation function $\sigma$.
 However, the geodesic distance should approach zero for points close to one another, which might cause singularity issues, leading to numerical errors in distances and gradients for points close to the source point.
 To overcome this problem, we follow the approach in~\citep{kelshaw2024computing,smith2020eikonet} that factorizes the distance function as

-where $\sigma(\cdot)$ is a non-negative activation function and $ \lVert \boldsymbol{q}_e - \boldsymbol{q}_s \rVert$ is the Euclidean term between two joint configurations for non-singularity.
+where $\sigma(\cdot)$ is a non-negative activation function and $ \lVert \bm{q}_e - \bm{q}_s \rVert$ is the Euclidean term between two joint configurations for non-singularity.
 This equation guarantees the non-negativity of geodesic distance and implicitly constrains the gradient pointing to the destination.

-The parameterization involves a multi-layer perception (MLP) neural network, with a batch of concatenated joint configuration pairs $\bm{q}_s$ and $\bm{q}_e$ as input and outputs the predicted geodesic distance $U_{\boldsymbol{\theta}}(\boldsymbol{q}_s, \boldsymbol{q}_e) $.
-Ground truth geodesic distances are unknown and the neural network is supervised through the physical law defined by the Riemannian eikonal equation~\eqref{eq: eikonal_whole}.
+\textbf{Loss Functions.} The parameterization involves a multi-layer perceptron (MLP) neural network, with a batch of concatenated joint configuration pairs $\bm{q}_s$ and $\bm{q}_e$ as input and outputs the predicted geodesic distance $U_{\bm{\theta}}(\bm{q}_s, \bm{q}_e) $.
+Ground truth geodesic distances are unknown, and the neural network is supervised through the physical law defined by the Riemannian eikonal equation~\eqref{eq: eikonal_whole}.
 Therefore, for each source-to-goal point pair, we minimize the loss function

 to construct the geodesic distance field.
-The partial derivatives $\nabla_{\boldsymbol{q}_e}U_{\boldsymbol{\theta}}(\boldsymbol{q}_s, \boldsymbol{q}_e)$ are computed through automatic differentiation.
-In addition, to produce a smooth geodesic distance field, we add a regularization term based on the Laplace-Beltrami operator \eqref{eq: laplace_beltrami_compact} which defines the divergence of the vector field:
+The partial derivatives $\nabla_{\bm{q}_e}U_{\bm{\theta}}(\bm{q}_s, \bm{q}_e)$ are computed through automatic differentiation.
+In addition, to produce a smooth geodesic distance field, we add a regularization term based on the Laplace-Beltrami operator, which defines the divergence of the vector field:

-The Laplacian term promotes minimal curvature and local flatness, smoothing sharp or irregular regions and reducing gradient oscillations.
-Consequently, the resulting path is more continuous and stable when backtracking along the gradient to compute a geodesic.
-Therefore, the total loss function is defined as
+The Laplace–Beltrami term discourages spurious high curvature and reduces gradient oscillations, yielding more stable geodesic backtracking.
+For details on the derivation of the divergence term, please refer to Appendix \ref{sec:laplace-beltrami operator}.